Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Quantitative Analyses of Fairness and Explainability

 Given that explanations can detect biased predictions (RQ1), we next investigate whether they can also be used to select fair models among candidates.
 Prior work has demonstrated that input-based explanations on validation examples can help humans identify spurious correlations in models~\citep{lertvittayakumjorn-toni-2021-explanation, pezeshkpour-etal-2022-combining}.
 Extending this idea, we examine whether explanations can be leveraged for automatic fair model selection, thereby removing the need for human intervention.

 Our experiments consist of three steps: (1) for all default and debiased models (seven encoder-only and four decoder-only), we generate predictions on a validation set and compute explanation-based metrics; (2) we compute fairness metrics on the test set for each model; and (3) we evaluate model selection ability using two measures: Spearman’s rank correlation ($\rho$) between validation set explanation-based metrics and test set fairness metrics, which reflects the ability to rank models, and mean reciprocal rank of the fairest model (MRR@1), which reflects the ability to select the fairest model.
-Higher correlations and MRR@1 indicate that an explanation method is useful for ranking models and selecting the fairest one.
+Higher rank correlations and MRR@1 indicate that an explanation method is useful for ranking models and selecting the fairest one.
 Specifically, we use the average absolute sensitive token reliance on the validation set as the explanation-based metric to rank and select models based on average individual unfairness on the test set.\footnote{We have evaluated other metrics to predict group fairness outcomes.
-However, neither explanation-based metrics nor validation set fairness achieved rank correlations beyond random chance with the test set results.} As a baseline, we report results of using the validation set average individual unfairness as the predictor of test set fairness performance.
-The results are averaged over six and three random validation set selections for encoder- and decoder-only models, respectively.
-Results for more models and the Jigsaw dataset are presented in Appendix~\ref{appendix: rq2}. \looseness=-1
+However, neither explanation-based metrics nor validation set fairness achieved rank correlations beyond random chance with the test set results.
+The full set of evaluated metrics is provided in Appendix~\ref{appendix: rq2}.} \paragraph{Results}